sysdiglabs/terraform-provider-sysdig/website/docs/r/group_mapping.md

 * `team_map` - (Required) Block to define team mapping.

 * `weight` - (Optional) The group mapping weight used to solve conflicts.
-Weight is a positive number, lower number has higher priority
+Weight is a positive number, lower number has higher priority.

 ### team_map